GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 }
 {{< /tab >}}
 {{< tab header="C#" >}}
-// Initialize client that will be used to send requests.
+// Initialize the client that will be used to send requests.
 This client only needs to be created
-// once, and can be reused for multiple requests.
-After completing all of your requests, call
+// once, and can be reused for multiple requests across your entire application.

-// the "Dispose" method on the client to safely clean up any remaining background resources,
+var client = Server.CreateClient();
+// make a request with the client.

+// If for any reason the client lifetime needs to be scoped to a single method,
+// you can use a "using" statement or a "using" declaration.

+// Example "using" statement.
-// or employ a "using" statement to do this automatically. using (var client = Server.CreateClient())
+using (var client = Server.CreateClient())
 {
-    // make a request with the client
+    // make a request with the client.
 }

-// Another option is to use a "using" declaration, which will dispose of the resource
+// Example "using" declaration, which will dispose of the resource
-// when execution falls outside the enclosing statement. static void ExampleMethod()
+// when execution falls outside the enclosing statement block. static void ExampleMethod()
 {
     using var client = Server.CreateClient();
-    // make a request with the client
+    // make a request with the client.
 }

 {{< /tab >}}